tsantaniainarakotonjanahary/app-skeleton/README.md

 # DHIS2 app base
-Contains a skeleton for DHIS2 web-apps.
+This repository can be used as a foundation to create DHIS2 apps.

 ## Install
 ```bash